jaedle/mirror-to-gitea/README.md

 - `MIRROR_PRIVATE_REPOSITORIES`: If set to `true`, your private GitHub repositories will also be mirrored to gitea.
 The `GITHUB_TOKEN` parameter must be set for this to work.
 - `DELAY`: How often to check for new repositories in seconds.
 Default is 3600 (1 hour).

-## Things to do

-- Refactoring
-- Think about how to test
-- Better logging
-- Add gitlab support
-- And so on..